gkarumba/odoo-pos/README.md

     original product amount and the amount saved under the offer

 ### 7- Pending including the Offer details in the receipt
-    Bug on reading the data rendered to the OrderReceipt, js functionality done
+    Bug on reading the data rendered to the OrderReceipt, js functionality done, template to render partially done due to the fields not being rendered